rabbitmq/rabbitmq-website/site/jms-client.md

 messages using the JMS API.
 RabbitMQ JMS Client packs them up into JMS Messages automatically.
-Messages read in this way are, by default, `BytesMessage`s, but individual messages can be marked `TextMessage` (by adding an AMQP message property called "JMSType" whose value is "TextMessage"), which will interpret the byte-array payload as a UTF8 encoded String and return them as `TextMessage`s.
+Messages read in this way are, by default, `BytesMessage`s, but individual messages can be marked `TextMessage` (by adding an AMQP message header called "JMSType" whose value is "TextMessage"), which will interpret the byte-array payload as a UTF8 encoded String and return them as `TextMessage`s.